 Eridu as Babel

-The citizens of ancient Eridu were [justly] proud of another structure [besides Enki's temple]: a mighty ziggurat edicated around 2100 BCE by Ur-Nammu, king of Ur, and his son.
-Though its eroded platform stands only about 30 feet today, its base of oven-bked brick measures over 150 by 200 feet and once supported a far more imposing structure.
+The citizens of ancient Eridu were [justly] proud of another structure [besides Enki's temple]: a mighty ziggurat dedicated around 2100 BCE by Ur-Nammu, king of Ur, and his son.
+Though its eroded platform stands only about 30 feet today, its base of oven-baked brick measures over 150 by 200 feet and once supported a far more imposing structure.
 (20)

-The great Ziggurat of Amar-Sin in the center of the city has been associated with the Biblical Tower of Babel from The Book of Genesis and the city itself with the Biblical city of Babel.
-This association springs from archaeological discoveries which support the claim that the Ziggurat of Amar-Sin more closely resembles the description of the Biblical Tower than any description of the ziggurat at Babylon.
+The great Ziggurat of Amar-Suen (r.
+1982-1973 BCE), son of Shulgi of Ur, in the center of the city has been associated with the Biblical Tower of Babel from the Book of Genesis and the city itself with the Biblical city of Babel.
+This association springs from archaeological discoveries which support the claim that the Ziggurat of Amar-Suen more closely resembles the description of the biblical tower than any description of the ziggurat at Babylon.

 Eridu was abandoned intermittently over the years for reasons which remain unclear and, finally, left behind completely sometime around the year 600 BCE.
 The cause is most likely overuse of the land.
 Scholar Lewis Mumford, who has studied the phenomenon of the city both ancient and modern, points out that a city will decline when it is "no longer in a symbiotic relationship with its surrounding land" (6).
 This is no doubt what brought down many, if not most of the great cities of Mesopotamia that were not destroyed in conquest.

-As a popular religious and trade center, Eridu no doubt attracted many people as pilgrims and merchants, not to mention its citizens, and so the drain on the surrounding regions resources could have been quite significant and, finally, simply too much to endure.
-It is possible, even likely, that the city was periodically abandoned to allow the land ro recover.
+As a popular religious and trade center, Eridu no doubt attracted many people as pilgrims and merchants, not to mention its citizens, and so the drain on the surrounding resources could have been quite significant and, finally, simply too much for the populace to endure.
+It is possible, even likely, that the city was periodically abandoned to allow the land to recover.
 Whatever the reason for its final abandonment, the ruins of Eridu today are largely wind-swept sand dunes.
-Very little now remains to remind a visitor of the once mighty city which was founded and loved by the gods.
+Very little now remains to remind a visitor of the once mighty city which was thought to be founded and loved by the gods.